apache/apisix-website/website/blog/2021/08/11/interview-TuZhengsong.md

 Zhengsong's first job was at a wearable device startup, working on the development of smart bracelets.
 Zhengsong and his former colleagues had to process various sensor data from the smart bracelet to monitor the user's heart rate, exercise, blood pressure and so on.

-"It was fun because in industry, the real business scenario is very different from what you learn in school, and a lot of things have to be learned from scratch," Masatsu said.
+"It was fun because in industry, the real business scenario is very different from what you learn in school, and a lot of things have to be learned from scratch," Zhengsong said.

 One day after work, the owner of this company suddenly sent a message saying that the company's employees were on temporary leave and that they would wait to be notified when to work.

-Masatsu felt something was wrong at that time, how to work well, suddenly on vacation?
+Zhengsong felt something was wrong at that time, how to work well, suddenly on vacation?
 Then he immediately opened the recruitment software and started looking for a new job.
 Later, he found out that the owner of the company had a contract dispute with the supplier, and the company was briefly shut down.

-Then, Masatsu went to another company to engage in back-end business development work, to learn the industry norms and further improve technology.
+Then, Zhengsong went to another company to engage in back-end business development work, to learn the industry norms and further improve technology.
 After almost a year, he joined the development team of a large company to work on middleware-related development because he liked the simplicity and high performance of technologies like Nginx, OpenResty, and Netty.

 "In this big company, I did a little bit far from the business, more technically oriented.
-"Masatsu said.
+"Zhengsong said.

 Zhengsong's contact with Apache APISIX was in September 2020, when his team was using Kong, but Kong was not fully meeting their needs, so they redid the technical selection of the gateway to try to find a better solution.
-Masatsu was in charge of this technical selection, so he came across the Apache Foundation's top project, Apache APISIX, and was introduced to the Apache APISIX community.
+Zhengsong was in charge of this technical selection, so he came across the Apache Foundation's top project, Apache APISIX, and was introduced to the Apache APISIX community.

 At that time, he had already graduated more than three years ago.